How is the course run?

 A more detailed description of advaita is given on the School's main website.

 Are there any opportunities to socialise with the group?

-We offer a variety of other events across the year including public lectures, concerts and a Christmas party.
-Students are welcome to attend these events and naturally there can be social interaction in meeting new, interesting people.
+We offer a variety of other events across the year including public lectures, concerts and social gatherings.
+Students are welcome to attend these events and naturally you are likely to meet new, interesting people.